calumk/ROS-Blocks/README.md

 This is a repo for my BEng Design Engineering major project, ROS::Blocks

-Full documentation of the project, including sample videos, and the PDF can be obtained from my website [Calumk.com](https://www.calumk.com/dissertation)
+Full documentation of the project, including sample videos, and the PDF can be obtained from my website [Calumk.com](http://www.calumk.com/dissertation)

 It is relesed under the MIT License.

+hello Mungo

 #### Pre-requisits